Niraj-Amatya/Unscramble-The-Scramble/documentation/software-develeopment-plan.md

 ## **User Interaction and Experience**

 ### **How the user will find out how to interact with / use each feature**
 1. The user will need to enter their name and will be greeted by the welcome screen with their names.
 The welcome screen will have a brief about the program.
 It will also clearly mention which player will be the guessor of the word and who will be the provider of the word.
+Different players will have different colour in their name.

     ![Screenshot](/screenshots/Screenshot1.png)